GraphMETRO: Mitigating Complex Graph Distribution Shifts via Mixture of Aligned Experts: Ablation Studies

-We investigate how the choices of stochastic transform functions affects the performance of \ourst, ranging from 2 to 7 functions.
-These functions are considered sequentially in the following order:
+We investigate how the choice and number of stochastic transform functions impact the performance of \ours, ranging from 2 to 7 functions.
+These functions are applied in the following sequential order:

-where we take the first $n$ transform functions and their paired combinations (exclude trivial combinations like adding edge with dropping edges) during the training of \ourst.
-We do not from considering all combinatorial choices, such as selecting $n$ distinct functions from the available seven, due to computational constraints.
-Nonetheless, we maintain our interest in exploring different transform function choices for training \ours.
+We use the first $n$ functions and their paired combinations (excluding trivial combinations like adding and dropping edges) during the training of \ours.
+Due to computational constraints, we do not explore all possible combinations of the $n$ distinct functions but focus on specific sets of transformations.

-Figure~\ref{fig:trend} illustrates the results for the WebKB and Twitter datasets.
-A consistent trend emerges: as the number of stochastic transform functions increases, performance tends to decline.
-For instance, on the WebKB dataset, performance decreases from 42.4\% to 31.9\%.
-Similar gradual declines are observed on the Twitter dataset.
-This phenomenon may be attributed to two factors: (1) Some of the stochastic transform functions may introduce noise that is orthogonal to the target distribution shifts we aim to model, thereby degrading the final aggregated representation.
-(2) As the number of transform functions grows, the gating function's expressiveness may become insufficient, leading to increased noise and inadequate prediction of the mixture.
+Figure~\ref{fig:trend} shows the results on the WebKB and Twitter datasets.
+A consistent trend emerges: increasing the number of stochastic transform functions generally leads to a decline in performance.
+For example, performance on WebKB drops from 42.4\% to 31.9\%.
+This decline can be attributed to: (1) some stochastic functions introducing noise unrelated to the target distribution shifts, and (2) the gating model's expressiveness being insufficient to handle a larger number of transformations, leading to noisier predictions.